 Next, we are going to configure the stream to process our Syslog UDP input messages for any security alerts.

-Hit the Manage Rules button.
+Hit the Edit rules button.

-We have just configured this stream to process in real time all the messages that come in from the
+We have just configured this stream to process in real time all the messages that come in from the security/authorization facility.

 Now let’s create the alert.